A hit and run accident can be especially traumatizing.

 There's no set answer as to what kind of things will cause your auto insurance rates to increase, since rates vary greatly based on state laws and an insurer’s own internal guidelines.

-A single not-at-fault collision or uninsured motorist bodily injury claim is unlikely to raise your car insurance, Gusner says.
+However, if you are the victim of a hit-and-run accident and file a claim, chances are your rates won't increase.
+Typically, a single not-at-fault collision or uninsured motorist bodily injury claim is unlikely to raise your car insurance, Gusner says.

 But if it’s one of multiple claims during the company’s look-back period, usually three years, it could contribute to a rate increase.